dshanske/indieweb-post-kinds/readme.md

 add_theme_support('post-kinds');

 If your theme does not declare support, then the context information will be added to the content.
+It is assumed if your theme declares support, it is responsible for display.

+## Upgrade Notice ##

+### 1.2.0 ###
+This version migrates data to a new storage formats.
+Backup your installation first as a precaution.

 ## Post Kinds ##